• Skip to primary navigation

 Another effective way of teaching your dog to stay away from your fish tank is to set up a motion sensor-controlled alarm system.

-The alarm can take the form of loud noise or flashing light that spooks the dog when he gets too close to the tank.
+The alarm can be a loud noise or flashing light that spooks the dog when he gets too close to the tank.
 The system can be set according to your dog’s usual behavior.
 So, if your pet likes to jump up at the tank from the front or check it out from above, you should set the sensor where it will be most effective.

 8. Distract your dog